Overview

 Factitious disorder and factitious disorder imposed on another

 Factitious disorder, another related condition, involves intentionally producing or feigning physical or psychological symptoms, typically to assume the role of a patient and receive attention or care.
-In factitious disorder imposed on another (previously known as Munchausen’s, individuals (often caregivers or parents) intentionally create or make up symptoms in another individual to receive attention, money, support, or other benefits.
+A recently defined diagnosis in the Diagnostic and Statistical Manual of Mental Disorders, In factitious disorder imposed on another (previously known as Munchausen’s), individuals (often caregivers or parents) intentionally create or make up symptoms in another individual to receive attention, money, support, or other benefits.

 Diagnosing somatic symptom and related disorders